pubudumanoj/hic-scaffolding/README.md

 There should be a common part for all the names of the samples and sample can be uniquily identified by a sample ID (L001 and L002 in above example).
 This should followed by the read type (R1 and R2) and the rest should be similar.

+Then you should specify the path for the contigs assembly (reference fasta file) using **REF** param in the config file